SteffLD50/kupujem-prodajem/README.md

 ### For Linux Users:

 When running on Linux OS, minor changes are required in the file `package.json` for test runner commands to work.
-Find the object `"scripts"` and replace every `\\` with `/` inside of it.
+Find the object `"scripts"` and inside of it replace every `\\` with `/`.
 After the changes are done, the object `"scripts"` should look like this:

 ```
 "scripts": {
         "cypress": "./node_modules/.bin/cypress open",
         "cy-headless": "./node_modules/.bin/cypress run",
-        "html-report": "cypress run --spec cypress/e2e/PostavljanjeOglasa.cy.js --browser chrome --headed"
+        "html-report": "cypress run --spec cypress/e2e/PostavljanjeOglasa.cy.js --browser electron --headed"
     },
 ```